metal-stack/metal-roles/partition/roles/alloy/README.md

   - docker
 ```

-A section can use any Ansible variables available on the host.
+A snippet can use any Ansible variables available on the host.
 It does not need to define `loki.write "default"` as it is already in the base template.

-Contributions of new sections are welcome — since all sections are opt-in via `alloy_config_snippets`, adding one to the role has no impact on existing deployments.
+Contributions of new snippets are welcome — since all snippets are opt-in via `alloy_config_snippets`, adding one to the role has no impact on existing deployments.

+**Option C — Use `alloy_config_raw`** (inventory only, no role change)

+Set `alloy_config_raw` to a full Alloy River config string in your inventory.
+The role will write it verbatim and skip snippet assembly entirely. `alloy_loki_write_endpoints`, `alloy_config_snippets`, and `alloy_config_custom_snippets` are ignored.
+You own the complete config, including the base `loki.write "default"` block.

 ## Migration from `promtail`